boxuancui/DataExplorer/README.md

 #### Group categories for discrete features
 Sometimes, discrete variables are messy, e.g., too many imbalanced categories, extremely skewed categorical distribution.
-You may use `CollapseCategory` function to help you group the long tails.
+You may use `group_category` function to help you group the long tails.

     library(DataExplorer)
     library(ggplot2)